What is radiation therapy?

-Radiation therapy is a common type of cancer treatment that uses high-energy particles, such as x-rays, gamma rays, electron beams or protons, to shrink tumors and kill cancer cells by damaging their DNA.
+Radiation therapy, or radiation oncology, is a common type of cancer treatment that uses high-energy particles, such as x-rays, gamma rays, electron beams or protons, to shrink tumors and kill cancer cells by damaging their DNA.
 As the DNA is damaged, the cancer cells stop dividing, slowing the growth of tumors.
 When the cancer cells eventually die, the body breaks them down and eliminates them.

 Types of Radiation Therapy